-Third, the number of workers has decreased sharply; the average number of workers in 1970 was 318, whereas it was 104 in 2010.
+Third, the number of workers has decreased sharply; the average number of workers per plant in 1970 was 318, whereas it was 104 in 2010.
 Figure 2 plots the plant-level number of employees over time together with linear fitted values.
-Though we observe substantial heterogeneity in plant size, all plants decrease the number of workers over time.
-This decrease in the number of workers means that the labor productivity-measured in output per worker-also increased over 40 years, as we see that the plant-level clinker production has increased.
-On the other hand, though the average wage also increased over time, the change in the average wage is not as large as the change in labor productivity.
-These facts raise some questions; whether this reduction in the number of workers is driven by the adoption of new technology and whether the gap between growth in labor productivity and in wage is due to increased monopsony power.
+Though we observe substantial heterogeneity in plant size, the number of workers decreased for all plants over time.
+This decrease in the number of workers means that the labor productivity measured in output per worker-also increased over 40 years, as we see that the plantlevel clinker production has increased.
+By contrast, though the average wage also increased over time, the change in the average wage is not as large as the change in labor productivity.
+These facts raise a couple of questions: whether this reduction in the number of workers was driven by the adoption of new technology and whether the gap between growth in labor productivity and wages was due to increased monopsony power of firms in the labor market.